risingisland/Easy-2-Gallery/README.md

 **Installation**

+1. Install with  Package Manager Module or Store modules.
-1. Unpack archive in root folder of you modx installation
+   Or, for manual installation, unpack archive in root folder of you modx installation
 2. If this is your fresh installation: create a new folder 'gallery', the default path is assets/images/gallery.
    You can change this from the default.config.easy2gallery.php (fresh installation) from this value: